gregfullard/os-test-serivce-app/README.md

 # os-test-serivce-app
-A test service application with Openshift
+A test service application with Openshift.
+Some more